CONTENT

 In this guide, I’ll walk you through how to set up an AI Agent on top of your Power BI semantic model — and what actually matters in real-world use.

-What are Fabric AI Agents
+What are Fabric AI Agents?

-A Fabric AI Agent is essentially a chat-based interface powered by AI that connects directly to your data model.
+A Fabric AI Agent is a chat-based interface powered by AI that connects directly to your data model.

 Think of it as: